fogfish/semantic/README.md

 ## Inspiration

 Linked-Data are used widely by Semantic Web to publish structured data so that it can be interlinked by application.
-The library provides toolkit for Erlang application to interpret and manipulate Linked-Data as a collection of ground facts / knowledge statement.
+The library provides toolkit for Erlang application and defines an data model (abstract syntax) to interpret and manipulate Linked-Data as a collection of ground facts / knowledge statement / triples.
 The library solve a following aspects:
 * define Erlang native format for knowledge statement; its serialization to various external formats
 * provide common rules for data type mapping between Semantic Web and Erlang application
 * resolve complexity of IRI identity through prefixes and urn-base schema

 ## Getting started